migration

 What about unposted ERAs sitting in Kareo/Tebra when we switch?

 Post them in Tebra before cutover.
-An unposted 835 ERA in Tebra's queue at the time of cutover belongs to Tebra's ledger, not Medi's.
+An unposted 835 ERA in Tebra's queue at cutover belongs to Tebra's ledger, not Medi's.
 The BPR segment in each ERA carries the check or EFT total; reconcile those totals against the unposted queue during the pre-cutover audit so nothing is orphaned.
-If an ERA arrives in Tebra after cutover for a date of service that is now in Medi, the parallel-run reconciliation process catches it and routes the posting decision to the right system.
+If an ERA arrives in Tebra after cutover for a date of service now in Medi, the parallel-run reconciliation catches it and routes the posting decision to the right system.

 How current is this guide?

-Last reviewed 2026-05-18.
-The Kareo-to-Tebra rebrand completed December 2024; all help documentation now lives at helpme.tebra.com.
+Last reviewed 2026-06-07.
+The Kareo-to-Tebra rebrand completed December 2024, and all help documentation now lives at helpme.tebra.com.
 Tebra's export capabilities, clearinghouse relationships, and contract terms change.
-The primary sources for current export documentation are the Tebra Help Center Data Management section and the Tebra practice information export guide.
-EDI enrollment timelines are drawn from the Tebra Enrollments FAQ and the CMS Electronic Billing and EDI Transactions guidance.
-Migration timeline benchmarks come from the Medical Billers and Coders 30-Day Transition Playbook.
+Primary sources for current export documentation are the Tebra Help Center Data Management section and the Tebra practice information export guide.
+EDI enrollment timelines come from the Tebra Enrollments FAQ and the CMS Electronic Billing and EDI Transactions guidance.
+Transition-risk benchmarks come from the Medical Billers and Coders transition playbook.
 Verify current Tebra contract terms and export capabilities directly before making any migration decision.

 References